by Kim Moore & Nicholas Bone

 Lost in Music playlist: some of the young people we're working with have contributed to a Spotify playlist - you can listen to it below.
 If you have Spotify you can join in as well - listen to the last track on the playlist and then click here to open Spotify and add a song of your own choice for the next person to listen to.

-Lost in Music will have a work-in-progress showing at the Traverse Theatre as part of the 2017 Edinburgh International Children's Festival on 30th May.
+Lost in Music was given a work-in-progress showing at the Traverse Theatre as part of the 2017 Edinburgh International Children's Festival.